discourse/discourse-developer-docs/docs/02-development-environments/01-devcontainer.md

 ## Applying config/container updates

 Every so often, the devcontainer config and the associated container image will be updated.
-VSCode should prompt you to 'rebuild' to apply the changes.
+VSCode should prompt you to "rebuild" to apply the changes.
 Alternatively, you can run "Dev Containers: Rebuild Container" from the VSCode command palette.
 The working directory, and your Redis/Postgres data will be preserved accross rebuilds.

 If you'd like to start from scratch with fresh database, you'll need to delete the `discourse-pg` and `discourse-redis` docker volumes.
 This can be done from the 'Remote Explorer' tab of the VSCode sidebar.